nathan-fiscaletti/simple-ipc/README.md

 connection.QueryTimeout = time.Second * 3
 ```

+> Keep Alive packets will be sent from the client to the server at an interval 1/2 that of the QueryTimeout in order to avoid any potential I/O timeouts.

 ## Customizing Reconnect Behavior

 By default, when a process that has started as a client loses it's connection to the server it will indefinitely try to reconnect once a second until the server becomes available again.